2022/23 | Conestoga College

-- A complete immunization record including MMR, Tdap, Varicella, Hepatitis B and Polio.
+- A complete immunization record including MMR, Tdap, Varicella, Hepatitis B, COVID-19, and Polio.
 Seasonal flu vaccination is required during flu season (October – March).

 - Respirator Fit Testing

-- An annual Police Check for Vulnerable Sector Screening (VSS).
+- An annual Police Check including Vulnerable Sector Screening (VSS).
 Police Checks must be clear of any unpardoned criminal offences.
 An unclear criminal record may result in the inability to participate in WIL experiences which will jeopardize progress in the program.
-Acceptance for WIL is at the discretion of the agency; some agencies may request students to provide a VSS completed within six months of WIL start date.
+Acceptance for WIL is at the agency's discretion; some agencies may request students to provide a VSS completed within six months of WIL start date.